joshnuss/ludwig-play/README.md

 ## How to use

-Ludwig can build a Neural Network from an input CSV and definition.
+Ludwig can build a Neural Network from any CSV.

 ### Input